 UK updates VAT guidelines – post Brexit

 With the end of the Brexit transition period upon us, many merchants are scrambling to make sure they are prepared to continue selling goods into the UK 🇬🇧 without any issues.
 On January 1, 2021, the UK will be implementing a new VAT scheme, which will apply to any business that sells products into the UK.
 There is no sales threshold like other countries with similar schemes.
 This means that every merchant that sells even a single item into the UK will be required to:

-- Register for a tax ID with Her Majesty’s Revenue and Customs (HMRC)
+- Register for a VAT number with Her Majesty’s Revenue and Customs (HMRC)

 - Collect and remit VAT back to HMRC

 If you are selling into the UK and not prepared for the changes, you will likely face penalties and fines, and still need to pay taxes owed to the UK, whether you collected them from customers or not.

 In this blog, you will learn everything you need to know about the upcoming changes to the UK VAT scheme and how Zonos makes it easy to manage your international tax remittance.
 After all, you should be focused on running your business, not thinking about international tax laws.

 What is the Brexit transition period, and when does it end?